Judge rejects delaying or moving Derek Chauvin murder trial

 Those are the rulings Friday from Hennepin County District Judge Peter Cahill on defense motions for a change of venue and continuance in the case against the fired Minneapolis police officer accused of causing the death of George Floyd late last spring.

 Once juror questioning was cleared to resume Friday, one more was chosen.
-But the day ended with the court needing still one more to reach the 12 who will deliberate and two who will serve as alternates.
+But the day ended with the court needing still one more to have 14, including two alternates for the start of trial March 29.
 Jury selection resumes Monday at 9 a.m.

 Cahill weighed both significant options for much of this week in the wake of the well-publicized announcement of last week's record $27 million settlement between the city of Minneapolis and Floyd's family.
 It led to the dismissal of two seated jurors who said it impacted their viewpoints.